FAQ

 Check-in for all events shall be no more than 60 minutes before the estimated time of the start of the first heat of the event.
 However, no event shall be closed more than 30 minutes before the scheduled start of the meet.

 Pacific's Rules & Regulations do not require time conversions when using a time achieved in one course to enter a meet in another.
-However, they do require that when you have achieved a specific class level (for example PC-B or PC-A) in an event in once course, you are considered to be qualified at that same level in all courses.
+However, they do require that when you have achieved a specific class level (for example PC-B or PC-A) in an event in one course, you are considered to be qualified at that same level in all courses.
 Accordingly, you must always enter a time which maintains the class for which you've qualified in an event.

 For example, if you've achieved an A time in an event at a short course meet, you must enter at least a minimum long course A time when you enter this event in a long course meet.